 This started in November.

-I started getting emails, phone calls from different people, from the government, basically, trying to get us into a system where you can get GSA contracts to work with the government.
+I started getting emails, phone calls from different people from the government, basically, trying to get us into a system where you can get GSA contracts to work with the government on making large purchases of storable food.

-If you're selling it by escalating panic surrounding a situation, especially the way Alex is doing it with completely lying about fucking memes about the coronavirus, what you are doing is you're engaging in dishonest business practices.
+If you're selling it by escalating panic surrounding a situation, especially the way Alex is doing, with complete lying about fucking memes about the coronavirus, what you are doing is you're engaging in dishonest business practices.

 There's just no other way to put it than you're scamming people.